fwenzel/pontoon/README.md

     for the specific language governing rights and limitations under the License.

-    The Original Code is PO LiveEdit.
+    The Original Code is Pontoon.

     The Initial Developer of the Original Code is Frederic Wenzel <fwenzel at mozilla dot com>.